muhiqsimui/MuhiqCov19Bot/README.md

 then this code will be online

-hook web from ngrok and open twilio then copy link to webhook and test app on your whatsapp
+hook web from ngrok and open twilio then copy link to webhook and test app on your whatsapp or we can host the app to heroku hosting

 Requirements
 - Python 3.7.1